 - We buy honey only from beekeepers, we do not buy honey from dealers or other sources

-- Each honey jar contains the name and address of the beekeeper so that the supply chain can be traced
+- Each honey jar contains the name and address of the beekeeper, so that the supply chain is traceable

-- Whenever possible, we travel to the beekeepers ourselves to convince ourselves of the quality and workmanship (e.g. we have an invitation from a beekeeper in Sweden who we want to visit in 2025)
+- Whenever possible, we visit the beekeepers ourselves to check the quality and workmanship (e.g., we have an invitation from a beekeeper in Sweden whom we plan to visit in 2025).

-- We do not have any honey "mixture of EU and non-EU countries" in our assortment
+- We do not have honey "mixture of EU and non-EU countries" in our assortment

-- Welthonig is an organic company and we are controlled by the Market Office / MA59 of the City of Vienna and by Austria Bio Garantie GmbH
+- Welthonig is an organic farm and we are controlled by the Market Office / MA59 of the City of Vienna and by Austria Bio Garantie GmbH

-By the way, wine, olive oil and honey are among the most counterfeited foods in the world.
+By the way, wine, olive oil, and honey are among the most counterfeited foods worldwide.
 Counterfeits are easy and cheap to produce and difficult to detect.

 Sources & selected reports: